RESEARCH & INNOVATION

 Studying how children learn across connected environments — at home, in classrooms, with teachers, caregivers, materials, and the everyday moments that shape development.

-Mapping how mathematical knowledge builds from early childhood through algebra, so strong foundations can form before learning gaps widen.
+Mapping how mathematical knowledge builds from early childhood through adulthood, so strong foundations can form before learning gaps widen, and lead to success throughout life.

 Thinking, Learning, and Working in the Age of AI